The 5-choice serial reaction time task, 5-CSRTT, is a continuous performance test used to assess attentional processes and impulse control.

 C) Video recorded during the running of the experiment.
 A fish is tracked, as indicated by the white cross.
 Stimuli are not visible on the live tracking image due to the infra-red tracking, so the stimuli are denoted on the image with coloured boxes.

 5-CSRTT training is divided into five distinct training stages.
+All sessions are typically run for 30 minutes or 30 trials, whichever comes first.

 There are several parameters that are commonly used in the 5-choice serial reaction time tasks including: correct responses (responses to correct stimulus light) and incorrect responses (responses to the incorrect location), omissions (not responding following stimulus presentation) and premature responses (responding to any of the apertures prior to stimulus presentation).
 Zantiks AD units can be scripted to automatically process these variables.